Leaving a Relationship & Family Violence

 - Give clear instructions to care-providers, teachers, etc. about who is authorized to pick up or visit your children.

-Immediate Financial AssistanceIdeally, a victim of abuse should try to save up a private “nest egg.”
-Even a small amount of money might be enough to buy some time to seek financial assistance or to begin organizing a new life and financial independence.
+If you are able to save even a small amount of money privately before you leave it might be enough to buy some time to seek financial assistance or become financially independent.
 If no money or income is available, emergency financial support may be available at any government office of Social Services, listed in the Government of Saskatchewan blue pages of the telephone book.
 When applying for financial assistance, it is important to have the following documents…

 - Saskatchewan Health Card